e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 **claims** (face exclusivity, `ClaimConflict`) — ordered so a failing later check always names two *distinct* devices, then compile the staging shape ([section 3](#3-batches-and-staging-cells-how-a-write-is-proposed)), add the entry.
-A **claim** is exclusive ownership of a face: one writer per slot at any time, and `detach!` releases the claims.
+A **claim** is exclusive ownership of a face: one writer per root input at any time, and `detach!` releases the claims.
 The claim set comes from the **binding**, by one of two routes — *returned*, the declarative table that also drives the mapping, or *computed*, when the binding declares